metacpan/metacpan-cpan-extracted/distros/N/Net-Z3950-FOLIO/doc/capabilities.md

 The server is implemented as a Perl module, [`Net::Z3950::FOLIO`](https://metacpan.org/pod/Net::Z3950::FOLIO), which is available on CPAN (the Perl software repository) like any other Perl module.
 (Perl was chosen because [the `Net::Z3950::SimpleServer` module](https://metacpan.org/pod/Net::Z3950::SimpleServer) makes it so much easier to implement a Z39.50 server than in other languages.)

 The behaviour of the Z39.50 server is driven in part by [a configuration file](from-pod/Net-Z3950-FOLIO-Config.md).
-The server is distributed with [a standard configuration](../etc/config.json) which specifies things like how to determine what FOLIO servive to access, where to find the GraphQL query that extracts holdings information, and how Z39.50 queries are mapped into the CQL queries that FOLIO uses.
-It is possible to run the server with a different configuration, but this document describes capabilities such as the supported searches under the assumption that the standard configuration is in user.
+The server is distributed with [a standard configuration](../etc/config.json) which specifies things like how to determine what FOLIO service to access, where to find the GraphQL query that extracts holdings information, and how Z39.50 queries are mapped into the CQL queries that FOLIO uses.
+It is possible to run the server with a different configuration, but this document describes capabilities such as the supported searches under the assumption that the standard configuration is in use.
 Standard disclaimers apply.

 ## Server deployment

 Since the FOLIO Z39.50 server is strictly a client to the rest of FOLIO (it uses `mod-graphql` and `mod-source-record-storage`), it does not need to be installed as a part of FOLIO itself, and can run outside of a FOLIO installation provided it is furnished with the credentials for a user with all necessary permissions.
-However, it will typically be run as a FOLIO module itself, described by the provided [module descriptor](../ModuleDescriptor.json) and packaged to run as a contained by the provided [Docker file](../Dockerfile) (see [below](#running-under-docker)).
+However, it will typically be run as a FOLIO module itself, described by the provided [module descriptor](../ModuleDescriptor.json) and packaged to run as a container by the provided [Docker file](../Dockerfile) (see [below](#running-under-docker)).

 When using the standard configuration file (see above), it is necessary to provide four pieces of information as environment variables: